 On a very positive note, this attribute contributes, as our customers report, to the well being of geriatric horses, poor doers, and in one very touching case we were told of, to the recovery of some SPCA-seized starved horses.

 Selenium: An essential micro-mineral which in some areas of the world is adequately available in dietary ingredients.
 Certainly, in the Pacific northwest and on the prairies, our natural sources, except for certain specific geographic areas, are deficient.
-Supplementation is recommended – and has been receiving a lot of recent attention which has horse people very nervous.
+Supplementation is recommended – a lot of recent attention has horse people very nervous.

-Let us consider that in previous years, inorganic sodium selenite has been the most available source for boosting selenium levels in feeds & supplements.
-With great respect for cautioning its use, it must also be recognized that many horses have achieved good testable levels of selenium and experienced good health, without approaching toxicity, even when ingesting somewhat higher levels than NRC recommendations.
-We tested these levels over the years with horses within Dr. Reed’s practice area from Victoria to Campbell River and Powell River, as did a colleague of ours in Central BC.
-Two of our own geldings have been on Dr. Reed’s for over 20 years, since their birth.
+Consider that in previous years, inorganic sodium selenite has been the most available source for boosting selenium levels in feeds & supplements.
+With great respect for cautioning its use, it must also be recognized that many horses have achieved good testable levels of selenium and experienced good health, without approaching toxicity, even when ingesting considerably higher levels than NRC recommends.
+We tested these levels over the years with horses within Dr. Reed’s practice area – Victoria to Campbell River and Powell River, as did a colleague of ours in Central BC.
+Two of our own geldings were on Dr. Reed’s for over 20 years, since their birth.
 Sodium selenite is not as quickly available to the horse in times of need, as is the more recently developed organic selenium, but it does contribute, should be respected, but not feared.
 It is exciting to now have more and more horse-specific research upon which to draw.
 In the past, research dollars were concentrated on food-producing animals.

-The availability of organic selenium (aka: selenium enhanced yeast; selenium yeast, Sel-Plex) for our use removes the fear of toxicity and, because of the way the body handles it, makes the mineral more quickly available in times of stress.
-With its cost a factor when added to feeds/supplements, it will be seen often as a percentage of the total selenium in a formulation.
-Of course its inclusion in that formulation will also decrease the concerns of toxicity of the balance of the total selenium.
+Using organic selenium (aka: selenium enhanced yeast; selenium yeast, Sel-Plex) removes the fear of toxicity and, because of the way the body handles it, makes the mineral more quickly available in times of stress.
+Cost is a factor so, when added to feeds/supplements, it will be seen often as a percentage of the total selenium in a formulation.
+Of course its inclusion in that formulation will also decrease the concerns of toxicity of the rest of the total selenium.